-Cameron is a composer, sensory percussion drummer, intermedia artist and educator, interested in the capacity of intermedia worldbuilding and parafiction to structure, reorient and proliferate sonic and musical experience.
+Cameron is an artist, musician, sensory percussion drummer and educator, interested in the capacity of intermedia performance and technological experimentation to structure, reorient and proliferate sonic and musical experience.

 Your Body is a Colony